freecoders0/assaignment5/Readme.md

 3. What is **Event Bubbling** and how does it work?
 answer:    evert bubbling means it follow pattern form child to father
 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
+answer: Add one listener on a parent and handle child clicks there.
 5. What is the difference between **preventDefault() and stopPropagation()** methods?
+answer: preventdefauld stop being default action using submit button
+    stoppropagation stop being bubbling parent to child